williambq/AppNoticeSDK-Android/README.md

 ##Use the App Notice SDK as an AAR
 This section covers how to implement the App Notice SDK into an Android Studio project using AAR technology.

 1. Modify your module’s build.gradle file to add a dependency for the AppNoticeSDK.aar.
-Add a Library dependency for AppNoticeSDK.aar as shown here where "x.x.x" is the current SDK library version:
+Add a Library dependency for AppNoticeSDK.aar as shown here where "x.y.z" is the current SDK library version:

     ```
 dependencies {
     //...
-    compile 'com.ghostery.privacy.appnoticesdk:AppNoticeSDK:x.x.x'
+    compile 'com.ghostery.privacy.appnoticesdk:AppNoticeSDK:x.y.z'
 }
     ```